BPYap/BERT-WSD/README.md

 # BERT-WSD
-Word Sense Disambiguation by Fine-Tuning BERT on Gloss Selection Objective
+This is the official code repository for the Findings of EMNLP 2020 paper "[Adapting BERT for Word Sense Disambiguation with Gloss Selection Objective and Example Sentences](https://arxiv.org/abs/2009.11795)".

 ## Setup virtual environment
 ```